 As a general matter, the Incentive Plan provides that the Committee has the power to determine the number of shares covered by options, the exercise price of options, at what time or times each option may be exercised and, subject to the provisions of the Incentive Plan, the period of time, if any, after death, disability or other termination of employment during which options may be exercised.
 Options may become vested and exercisable in installments, and the exercisability of options may be accelerated by the Committee.
 To the extent permitted by applicable law, we may make loans available to the optionee in connection with the exercise of stock options.
-Such loans must be evidenced by the delivery of a promissory note and will bear interest and be subject to such other terms and conditions (including, without limitation, the execution by the optionee of a pledge agreement) as the Committee may determine.
-In any event, such loan amount may not exceed the sum of (x) the exercise price less the par value of the common shares subject to such option then being exercised plus (y) any federal, state or local income taxes attributable to such exercise.
+Such loans must be evidenced by the delivery of a promissory note and will bear interest and be subject to such other terms and conditions (including, without limitation, the exercise price less the par value of the common shares subject to such option then being exercised plus (y) any federal, state or local income taxes attributable to such exercise.